phaserjs/phaser/README.md

 * If you set Game.renderType to `Phaser.HEADLESS` it will no longer render the output to the canvas.
 The canvas is still created (although not added to the DOM), as it's required internally, but no rendering now takes place on it (thanks @ForgeableSum #2464)
 * Sounds played using the Audio tag, that were paused and then resumed again (either directly in code, or via a game pause event) would not resume from the point at which they paused (thanks @rroylance #2473)
 * Sounds played using the Audio tag, set to loop, would get caught in an endless pause-play loop cycle (thanks @rroylance #2473)
+* Sprites that had a tint on them, that then had their frame changed via either `Sprite.frame` or `Sprite.frameName` wouldn't re-tint the new frame, and would become stuck on the old frame in Canvas mode (thaks @spayton #2453)

 ### Pixi Updates